The information below is intended to help incoming students get started on their academic path at L&C.

 We recommend taking 15 to 17 credits.
-When the first round of registration opens on July 28, you’ll already be enrolled in one course, Core 120: Words or Core 121: Numbers.
+You will automatically be enrolled in one course, Core 120: Words or Core 121: Numbers.
 Apart from that, we recommend registering for three more classes: a course that explores a possible major, something new and interesting, and a General Education course.
 Be sure to check out advice for Music and Math, Science, or Environmental Studies majors, if you are considering studying one of those fields.

 A typical load for Lewis & Clark students is four, 4-credit classes each semester—if you do that, you’ll complete 128 credits (the total you need to graduate) in four years.
 However, some students take 17 or 18 credits per semester if they are taking a lab science and/or activities, while some students will have 12 or 13 credits if they have been advised to allow themselves extra time to adjust to the academic expectations at L&C. 12 credits is the lowest you can go to be a full-time student, so one nice thing about registering for 16 is that you have a little bit of a buffer to withdraw from a class during the add/drop period (the first two weeks of the fall semester) if you feel overwhelmed.

 You may not take more than 19 credits in your first year.
 Give yourself time to become acquainted with campus, to adjust to the expectations in your courses, and to get involved in the Lewis & Clark community.